msvrtan/materials/talks/learn-by-teaching.md

 #### Version 2 (After some Pim & Zoka suggestions)

+Have you ever felt like there is not much more to accoplish in your career?
+-or-
 Have you ever felt there are no new challenges and your career is at the peak?

 Do you feel like you received more from the community than you gave back?
+-or-
+Do you feel like you received more than you gave back and want to even the balance?

 While you can always find challenges by switching languages or companies, speak on local meetup or conference, open source your work or help maintain existing ones, I went a different road: decided to become a teacher and a mentor.
 If you are interested in learning more on how and what, join me for this talk.